djalbat/occam-grammar-utilities/README.md

 D ::= C ;
 ```

-These rules fail because there are no non-left recursive definitions alongisde the implicitly left recursive definition:
+These rules fail because the implicitly left recursive definition has no sibling non-left recursive definitions:
 ```
 C ::= D "a" ;